helm/charts/stable/vstsagent/README.md

 1. You need to create a vsts account at https://www.visualstudio.com/team-services/
 2. You need to create a Personal Access Token (https://docs.microsoft.com/en-us/vsts/build-release/actions/agents/v2-linux?view=vsts)
 3. You need to create an agentpool (https://docs.microsoft.com/en-us/vsts/build-release/actions/agents/v2-linux?view=vsts)
-4. You need a Kubernetes cluster to deploy the agent on
+4. You need a Kubernetes cluster to deploy the agent on.

 Without the PAT, account name and agentpool filled in either the values.yaml or by using parameters (see Configuration) you won't be able to deploy the agent